Great Bend man, angry with deputies, allegedly brings air rifle to sheriff’s office

 WICHITA, Kan.
 (KSNW) — A Great Bend man was arrested on Friday after allegedly walking into the sheriff’s office with an air rifle.

-A news release from the Barton County Sheriff’s Office says just before 3 p.m.
-Friday, a 28-year-old man entered the administrative offices in Great Bend, carrying a rifle.
+The Barton County Sheriff’s Office says just before 3 p.m., a 28-year-old man entered the administrative offices in Great Bend carrying a rifle.

 The sheriff’s office says he was angry because deputies had served him a protection from abuse order earlier in the day.